AviatrixSystems/Docs/HowTos/default_route_faq.rst

 If you created Azure VNet via `create a VPC tool` prior R6.2 or created Azure VNet via your own scrip, make sure you inject a UDR route 0.0.0.0 pointing to next hop type
 "None" to signal to the Aviatrix Controller that this is a private subnet and its default route can be overwritten.

+If you have already deploy Transit FireNet with Egress Control, upgrading to 6.2 does not impact the existing traffic.
+However if you detach a Spoke VNet and re-attach it or disable Egress Inspection and re-enable it, the new rules will kick in.

 3. Testing
 ===================